In cases of hardship, funding is available from a range of sources.

 Thus, if your household income declines suddenly - if, perhaps, one of your parents becomes unemployed - you might have to wait an entire academic year before these changing circumstances are reflected in the bursary funding you receive.

-It is then your own decision whether to actually take out the larger maintenance loan or not, but regardless, the non-repayable bursary funding could make a large difference to your finances.
+It is then your own decision whether to actually take out the larger maintenance loan or not, but regardless, the non-repayable university and college bursary funding could make a large difference to your finances.

 3. St Catharine's College Hardship Bursaries (including interest-free loans)